 Pay attention to the time.
 You are responsible for beginning and ending the 1st part of the meeting on time.
 You may have to adjust the schedule during the meeting to accomplish this.
 Make sure each meeting segment adheres to the schedule.

-When the speakers have presented their speeches, remind the audience about opportunity to write feedback to speakers, remind about voting for best speaker and announce the tea-break.
+When the speakers have presented their speeches, remind the audience about opportunity to write feedback to speakers, remind about voting for best speaker, donations and announce the tea-break.

 After the tea-break call up for the second part of the meeting, introduce Table Topics Master, then introduce the General Evaluator as you would any speaker.
 Remain standing near the lectern after your introduction until he or she has assumed control of the lectern, then be seated.
 The general evaluator will introduce the other members of the evaluation team.

 Serving as Toastmaster is an excellent way to practice many valuable skills as you strive to make the meeting one of the club’s best.
 Preparation is key to your success.